kjenney/gitops-ultra/README.md

-# GitOps Infrastructure with ArgoCD, Pulumi Operator, and Terraform
+# GitOps Infrastructure with ArgoCD, Pulumi Operator, and Pure Python

 This repository provides a complete **GitOps-ready infrastructure** that combines:

 - 🚀 **ArgoCD** for GitOps continuous deployment
 - ⚡ **Pulumi Kubernetes Operator** for infrastructure management within Kubernetes
-- 🏗️ **Terraform modules** for reusable AWS resource definitions
+- 🐍 **Pure Python Pulumi** for readable, maintainable infrastructure code
 - ☸️ **Kubernetes manifests** for application deployment
 - 🔐 **IRSA (IAM Roles for Service Accounts)** for secure AWS access